Susan Gast, Author

-I recognize that many of you are visitors from other countries that don't use the Fahrenheit temperature scale.
+I recognize that many of you are visitors from other countries and don't use the Fahrenheit temperature scale.
 To that end, I created a special converter, below.

 Fahrenheit to Celsius is on the left, and Celsius to Fahrenheit is on the right.